ceph/ceph.io/src/en/news/blog/2022/bucket-notifications-with-knative-and-rook-on-minikube2/index.md

 minikube start --driver=kvm2 --cpus=8 --extra-disks=1
 ```

+> notes:
+>
+> - More details on Rook with minikube are [here](https://rook.github.io/docs/rook/v1.8/development-environment.html#minikube)
-> note that Knative requires k8s v1.21, so, if an older version is used, you should add `--kubernetes-version=v1.21.0` to the above command
+> - Knative requires k8s v1.21, so, if an older version is used, you should add `--kubernetes-version=v1.21.0` to the above command

 ### Knative

-Lets use the latest-and-greatest Knative 1.2 operator to install the eventing and serving parts, as described [here](https://knative.dev/docs/install/operator/knative-with-operators/):
+Let's use the latest-and-greatest Knative 1.2 operator to install the eventing and serving parts, as described [here](https://knative.dev/docs/install/operator/knative-with-operators/):

 Install the Knative operator: